19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 ### Absconded persons

-26\.—(1) For the purposes of this Act, a person shall be taken to be convicted of a drug trafficking offence or a serious offence, as the case may be, if the person absconds in connection with the drug trafficking offence or the serious offence, as the case may be, and any reference in Part II to the defendant shall include reference to such a person.
+26\.—(1) For the purposes of this Act, a person shall be taken to be convicted of a drug dealing offence or a serious offence, as the case may be, if the person absconds in connection with the drug dealing offence or the serious offence, as the case may be, and any reference in Part II to the defendant shall include reference to such a person.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

-(2) For the purposes of subsection (1), a person shall be taken to abscond in connection with a drug trafficking offence if whether before or after 30th November 1993 —
+(2) For the purposes of subsection (1), a person shall be taken to abscond in connection with a drug dealing offence if whether before or after 30th November 1993 —

-(a) investigations for a drug trafficking offence have been commenced against the person; and
+(a) investigations for a drug dealing offence have been commenced against the person; and

 (b) the person —